 The leaves are opposite, compound with a terminal leaflet, lanceolate with entire margins and are attractively dark green (imparipinnate).
 Young leaves are usually red and glossy.

 The flowers are conspicuous creamy spikes blooming in summer and autumn.
 The fruit is a leathery capsule.
 The wood is reddish with white markings, works well to make good furniture.

-The insect on the flower in picture is one of thousands that frequent this tree in season (Coates Palgrave and www.plantzafrica.com).
+The insect on the flower in picture is one of thousands (apart from birds) that frequent this tree in the blooming season (Coates Palgrave, 2002; www.plantzafrica.com; www.redlist.sanbi.org).